thomassimmer/Flutter-Actix-App/docs/articles/locale_selection.md

 }
 ```

-In essence, the middleware validates the token, retrieves the user, and attaches it to the request.
-If the token is invalid, expired, or any other error occurs, a descriptive error response like **InvalidAccessToken** or **AccessTokenExpired** is returned.
+In essence, the middleware validates the token, checks the cache and database if needed, and stores the `Claims` (containing `user_id`, `is_admin`, etc.) in request extensions.
+Controllers then extract `Claims` using `ReqData<Claims>` instead of the full `User` object.
+This optimization reduces database queries and follows clean architecture principles by keeping the presentation layer focused on HTTP concerns while business logic resides in the use cases.

 ## 4. Where and how do I write my translations in Flutter?